signalapp/Signal-iOS/README.md

 1. Open in Xcode: OpenSSL/OpenSSL-macOS/OpenSSL-macOS.xcodeproj
 2. Clean Build Folder (Option-Shift-Command-K)
 3. Build
+4. Build again.
+This is needed to ensure the modulemap file is available.
-4. Result is located: OpenSSL/OpenSSL-macOS/bin/openssl.framework
+5. Result is located: OpenSSL/OpenSSL-macOS/bin/openssl.framework

 ### Updating OpenSSL Version